John Utaka: Montpellier

 On 29 January 2011, Utaka signed for French first division side Montpellier, agreeing a two-and-a-half year deal for an undisclosed fee.
 He made his debut for the new club on 26 February coming on as a 70th-minute substitute for Olivier Giroud in a 0–0 draw with Sochaux.

 Utaka scored his first goal of the new Ligue 1 season, and his first for the club, against Ajaccio on 21 September 2011, and also provided an assist as Montpellier defeated Ajaccio 3–1 in Corsica.
 On 19 February 2012, Montpellier travelled to the Parc des Princes to face league leaders PSG; he headed in an 81st-minute goal from a Giroud cross but a late tap in from Guillaume Hoarau levelled the game at 2–2 and earned the sides a share of the points.
 Montpellier played host to Bordeaux six days later and he headed home the only goal of the game in the 80th minute to keep up the pressure on league leaders PSG.
 On 20 May 2012, in a game marred by stoppages for crowd violence, Utaka scored a brace, his sixth and seventh league goals of the campaign, to secure a 2–1 victory over Auxerre and win the Ligue 1 title for Montpellier over PSG, for the first time in the club's history.

 Sivasspor

 On 1 August 2013, Utaka joined the Turkish club Sivasspor on a two-year contract.

 CS Sedan

 In July 2017, he signed with fourth-tier side CS Sedan.

 International career

-Utaka played for Nigeria until 2014 and was a participant at the 2002 World Cup.
+Utaka played for the Nigeria national team until 2014 and was a participant at the 2002 World Cup.
 He started four of Nigeria's six games in the 2006 African Cup of Nations, in which Nigeria finished in third place.
 He was also part of the Nigeria squad that participated in the 2010 World Cup.